 Gather your tools:

-Speaking of tools, if you’d like to see all the tools I use when baking head over to my tools page and take a look!
-Don’t forget to come back and finish this loaf, though.
+Speaking of tools, if you’d like to see all the tools I use when baking head over to my tools page and take a look.

 In the morning you first want to get your oven ready.
 I place the rack in the middle of the oven with a pizza stone on top.
 The stone isn’t necessary but I’ve noticed much more consistent baking with it absorbing the heat for 1 hour.
-Turn your oven on to 530ºF and let it preheat for 45 minutes.
+Turn your oven on to 500ºF and let it preheat for 1 hour.

 Quickly take out the shallow half of your hot combo cooker and drag in the parchment paper and dough.

 Cover with the other half of the combo cooker.
 Turn the heat down to 450ºF and cook for 25 minutes.
 After this time, open the oven and lift off the combo cooker lid (you can leave it in the oven to the side), close the oven, and cook for an additional 35 minutes at 440ºF.
 These times and temps are a drastic change from the Tartine book but I’ve found them to be necessary due to my elevation and climate.
 I want the crust nice and dark brown.

 After pulling the loaves from the oven I cool them on a wire rack for at least one hour before cutting into them.
 Cutting too soon can cause the crust to harden drastically and the inside to become quite dense.
 Easier said than done, however.